 Whether your celebrating something special or are looking for a way to treat yourself, New Orleans has endless possibilities.
 From spa treatments to luxurious restaurants, here are a few places to splurge.

-Start your day with New Orleans style brunch.
-Brennan’s is a New Orleans icon celebrating traditions like Mardi Gras through their décor and has an old New Orleans feel with velvet seats and white tablecloths.
+Start your day with New Orleans-style brunch.
+Brennan’s is a New Orleans icon that celebrates traditions like Mardi Gras through its décor and has an old New Orleans feel with velvet seats and white tablecloths.
 Another option is Salon by Sucre, which offers unique twists on classic dishes, such as Belgian frites and caviar.

 Venture over to Royal Street to shop for antiques and art.
 Keil’s Antiques or M.S.
 Rau are great for rare antique pieces and estate jewelry, while Rodrigue Studio and Frank Relle Photography offer modern art.

 Known for its nightlife, the French Quarter has an abundance of hot spots to get a drink.
-Champagne lovers can relax at Effervescence, or the French 75 Bar, while jazz enthusiasts check out the Carousel Bar or the Davenport Lounge.
+Champagne lovers can relax at Effervescence, or the French 75 Bar, while jazz enthusiasts will love the Carousel Bar or the Davenport Lounge.

-Julia Street offers a collection of art galleries with local and emerging artists.
-Shop for paintings, sculptures and photography to add that New Orleans touch to your home.
+Julia Street is a must for art collectors or art lovers.
+Gallery Row offers a collection of art galleries with local and emerging artists.
+Shop for paintings, sculptures and photography to add that New Orleans touch to your home in the premier arts district of the city.
 For high-end clothes, head over to Rubenstein’s or Canal Place.
 For something sparkly, Adler’s is the premier jewelry shop in the city.

-Whiskey drinks have found their match at the Sazerac Bar, while those looking for something more laid back may enjoy the Polo Club Lounge or the rooftop bar, Above the Grid.
+Whiskey drinks have found their match at the Sazerac Bar, while those looking for something more laid back may enjoy the Polo Club Lounge.
+For live music, check out Jeremy Davenport at the Davenport Lounge.

 Start your day with milk punch and live jazz at Commander’s Palace, where you can dine like royalty in their exclusive wine room.
-Or if you’re looking for something a little more laid back, you can opt for the bloody mary bar at Atchafalaya.
+Or if you’re looking for something a little more casual, you can opt for the bloody mary bar at Atchafalaya.

 Ask any local, and they’ll tell you that Uptown is where to find the best boutique shopping.
 Magazine Street has a collection of clothing stores, art galleries, home goods and high-end furniture finds.
 Some favorites include: Ashley Longshore Art, Alex Beard Studio, Mac Maison, Karla Katz Antiques, Villa Vici, Leontine Linens, Pilot/Powell, and SoSusu.